Foundation Inference Models for Ordinary Differential Equations: Experiments

 We assess the models on two tasks.
 The first is \textit{trajectory reconstruction}, which measures whether integrating the inferred vector field from the ground-truth initial condition reproduces the clean reference trajectory on the fixed 512 point grid.
 The second is \textit{trajectory generalisation}, which evaluates whether the inferred vector field produces accurate trajectories from new initial conditions not present in the context.
 We measure performance using the variance-weighted $R^2$ score, and report the fraction of test systems achieving $R^2> 0.9$, following the ODEBench protocol~\citep{dascoli2024odeformer}.
 Tables~\ref{tab:odebench-reconstruction} and~\ref{tab:odebench-generalization} summarise performance on ODEBench across all corruption settings.

 For trajectory reconstruction (Table~\ref{tab:odebench-reconstruction}), \FIMODE consistently outperforms \ODEformer across all noise and subsampling configurations.
-Performance degrades smoothly as corruption increases, suggesting that \FIMODE has internalised the noise and subsampling mechanisms seen during pretraining.
-For trajectory generalisation (Table~\ref{tab:odebench-generalization}), the two methods perform comparably, although \FIMODE shows a clearer advantage at less stringent thresholds (see Appendix~\ref{app:ablations}).
+For trajectory generalisation (Table~\ref{tab:odebench-generalization}), the two methods perform comparably, although \FIMODE shows a clearer advantage at less stringent thresholds (Appendix~\ref{app:odebench_extra_experiments} reports $R^2 > 0.8$ results and mean-squared error scores).
 These results are notable given that \FIMODE is about \textit{ten times smaller} (8M versus 86M parameters for the vector field predictor) and is pretrained on about \textit{eighty times fewer systems} (0.6M versus 50M), highlighting the benefit of \FIMODE’s local vector field representation.

 A key point is that ODEBench contains substantial \textit{out-of-distribution} (OOD) structure relative to our polynomial pretraining prior.
 Roughly one third of the systems have non-polynomial vector fields, including trigonometric and rational components.
-Despite this mismatch, Tables~\ref{tab:odebench-reconstruction} and~\ref{tab:odebench-generalization} show that \FIMODE reconstructs trajectories accurately and can generalise competitively, which already hints at the value of a local estimator.
-Figure~\ref{fig:odebench-figures-main} makes the mechanism concrete on two non-polynomial systems.
+Despite this mismatch, Tables~\ref{tab:odebench-reconstruction} and~\ref{tab:odebench-generalization} show that \FIMODE reconstructs trajectories accurately and can generalise competitively, already hinting at the value of a local estimator.
+Table~\ref{tab:odebench_r2_id_ood} in Appendix~\ref{app:odebench_extra_experiments} makes this point more explicit by separating \textit{in-distribution} (ID) systems (\textit{i.e.}, polynomial vector fields of degree at most three) from OOD ODEBench systems, showing that the aggregate results in Tables~\ref{tab:odebench-reconstruction} and~\ref{tab:odebench-generalization} are \textit{not} driven only by ID cases.